codingMustache/codingMustache/README.md

 ## Joke of the Day

-I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Heartbleed
+ 1. Inkscape
- 2. Bashbug
+ 2. Paint.NET
- 3. Stagefright
+ 3. Adobe Photoshop
- 4. Shellshock
+ 4. GIMP

 <details>
   <summary>Answer</summary>
-  Shellshock
+  Inkscape
 </details>